In this text, you have best waterproof shell jackets for men, from many different top brands, plenty of various options to choose, so keep reading.

 If you are one of those like me who loves pockets, this is the jacket to consider, you have them 5 here.
 So two are on the sides and two are inside, and you have one extra on the left sleeve which you can see in the picture.

-The jacket is the 2-layer type with the AquaDry membrane, completely waterproof and breathable, and the external fabric is a polyamide ripstop.
+The jacket is a 2-layer type with the AquaDry membrane, completely waterproof and breathable, and the external fabric is a polyamide ripstop.
 You also have a mesh liner inside.
 We have such liners in several jackets and we love them.
 The liner adds some cushioning and I am convinced it also adds to the warmth of the jacket.

 The front zipper is the two-way type and it is also with double storm flap.
 The jacket is on the heavier side, 690 grams, but this is due to so many features and the liner.